 In this case, apologies to the iconoclastic Marshall McLuhan, the medium truly is the message, for the cross is the thing, heavy and larger than life as it rests on Mauch’s strong shoulders.

 “People always look at the cross as stationary,” Mauch said, “not mobile.
-People need to see the cross because it i significant.
-It represents His voice, his vision. you don;’ have the crucifixion, you don’t have the resurrection.”
+People need to see the cross because it is significant.
+It represents His voice, his vision.
+You don’t have the crucifixion, you don’t have the resurrection without the cross.”